GIRLS IN ICY FJORDS

 Girls in Icy Fjords is a new expedition that took place for the first time in August 2017!
 By kayak, 8 young women explore Bear Glacier and its surrounding marine environment near Seward, AK.
 Accompanied by a sea kayak guide, professional scientist, and artists, the team learns about the important connection between glaciers and oceans.
 The different shades of blue, white and grey, the sounds of cracking ice, and the merging alpine and maritime smells provide a perfect playground to improve scientific observational skills, get a close look at a quickly changing environment, reflect thoughts and senses in drawings, become more self-confident in unknown territory, and build friendships for a lifetime.

-Girls in Icy Fjords brings together a team of eight girls from all over the world representing many different lifestyles, cultures, and levels of outdoor experience.
+Girls in Icy Fjords brings together a team of eight girls representing many different lifestyles, cultures, and levels of outdoor experience.
 Applications will be considered in tandem with those for the other Inspiring Girls Expeditions so that the most diverse teams of girls can be selected for each program.

 Every year, the day-to-day details of the expedition change due to weather and sea conditions in Resurrection Bay.
 Here is a little snippet of the basic itinerary: